Learn more about Russian war crimes in Ukraine.

 The basis of neural networks is the neuron.
 A neuron has some inputs, and based on those, either fires or doesn’t fire.
 We can interpret the decision to fire as a binary classification of the inputs into two classes.

-To neuron whether to fire, the neuron follows a simple procedure: take each input, multiply it by a weight, sum those products, then fire if the sum is above a threshold.
+To decide whether to fire, the neuron follows a simple procedure: take each input, multiply it by a weight, sum those products, then fire if the sum is above a threshold.
 The specific behavior of a neuron is given by its weights and its threshold.

 The following C code shows two neurons at work.
 One classifies numbers according to whether they are even or odd.
 Another neuron classifies numbers according to whether they are greater than five.
 Each is defined by specific weights and threshold.